-My most memorable password accessed a status terminal in the computer center at school.
-I don’t recall the account ID, but after 40+ years I can still remember that the password was iforgot.
+The password I recall the most vividly was used to access a status terminal in the computer center at school.
+I don’t recall the account ID, but after over 40 years I can still remember the password.

 It was appropriate at the time because it was a public-access terminal — anyone could sign in — and for some reason, a password of some sort was required.
 They made it simple and even had it posted on the terminal itself.

 You want something better.
 There are a number of techniques for generating strong passwords.
 I’ll review some from best to worst.

 Become a Patron of Ask Leo! and go ad-free!